 David Cooke : Let me tell you how I think about Manhunt 2.
 I think it was

-political pressure, despite what many accused us of.
-Our initial decision was the same as the ESRB in the US, so there was some changes made to the game by Rockstar, which the ESRB accepted but we still thought the changes hadn't gone quite far enough.
+was no political pressure, despite what many accused us of.
+Our initial decision was the same as the ESRB in the US, so there was some changes made to the game by Rockstar, which the ESRB accepted but we still thought the changes hadn't gone

-that the BBFC had to prove 'devastating effect' and we said this was wrong in law.
-So we needed to challenge their decision, not just because of the Manhunt 2 case, but because it would have been relevant to absolutely everything we do games, films,
+argument that the BBFC had to prove 'devastating effect' and we said this was wrong in law.
+So we needed to challenge their decision, not just because of the Manhunt 2 case, but because it would have been relevant to absolutely everything we do

 So, we're disappointed because we had spent ages examining Manhunt 2 and we felt that we had a greater familiarity with the game than the Video Appeals Committee.